Skip to main content

 Reach out to our team to get this info and get started.

-1. Open the AWS console and navigate to VPC -> Endpoints -> Create endpoint
+1. Navigate to VPC -> Endpoint Services -> Create endpoint service

 Security Configuration

-1. Update your RDS security group to allow inbound traffic from:
+Update your database security group to allow inbound traffic from the database NLB